theomund/neuros/README.md

 make run DEBUG=true
 ```

-This will start QEMU with the flags needed for utilizing a debugger such
+This will start QEMU with the flags needed to use a debugger such
 as GDB.
 You can likewise debug UEFI setups by using this command:

 ```bash